Pennsylvania

 All registered PA voters can cast their ballot by mail.
 After applying, you can track the status of your ballot here.

-The deadline to apply for an absentee ballot is one week before the Election Day.
+The deadline to apply for an absentee ballot is one week before Election Day.

 When you apply for an absentee ballot you must provide a driver's license number or a Social Security Number.
 If you don't know have a driver's license or a Social Security Number you must present a copy of an acceptable photo ID.